 The City of Los Angeles General Plan includes a Conservation Element adopted in September 2001.
-Policies relevant to hazards and hazardous materials are shown in Table IV.F-1 below:
+Policies relevant to hazards and hazardous materials are shown in Table IV.G-1 below:

+Table IV.G-1

-Table IV.F-1 Conservation Element-Resource Management (Fossil Library): Petroleum (Oil and Gas)
+Conservation Element-Resource Management (Fossil Library): Petroleum (Oil and Gas)

 Policy 1 Continue to encourage energy conservation and petroleum product reuse.
-Policy 3 Continue to protect neighborhoods from potential accidents and subsidence associated with drilling, extraction and transport operations, consistent with California Department of Conservation, Division of Oil and Gas ^a requirements. ^a As noted above, DOGGR is now known as CalGEM.
-Source: City of Los Angeles, Conservation Element, 1996 and 2001.
+Policy 3 Continue to protect neighborhoods from potential accidents and subsidence associated with drilling, extraction and transport operations, consistent with California Department of Conservation, Division of Oil and Gas ^a requirements.
+Source: City of Los Angeles, 1996 and 2001. ^a As noted above, DOGGR is now known as CalGEM.